WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/05-speakers/index.md

 These speakers do not contain an amplifier in their housing, so require an amp to be set up (and connected to power) somewhere else.
 They normally take a 4 pole speakon connectors as input, as these cables can carry the amplified audio signal from the amp to the driver in the speaker.
-These cables can carry 2 seperate speaker signals.
+These cables can carry 2 separate speaker signals.

 ### Tech Crew's current passive speakers: